 Mini-tip: Don’t forget to travel within your own city!
 It is amazing the amount of activities you can find by just checking out your local area.
 Sites like Travelzoo, Groupon and LivingSocial also make it easy to find and plan for events close to home to give you a break from your daily routine.

+The next part of enabling travel is budgeting, check out these tips on how we afford travel.
 What tips do you use to balance travel and career?
 We’d love to hear other ways you fit in travel without sacrificing career success.

 Pin this article for future reference!